Frijol/climate-change/GLOSSARY.md

 the material that lies above an area suitable for economic exploitation (e.g. soil, plants above a potential mine)

 ## OWC
-oscillating water column: a vertical chamber drilled into a cliff where waves push aboveground air through a turbine
+oscillating water column: a vertical chamber drilled into a cliff where waves push aboveground air up the tube through a turbine

 ## PAR
 photosynthetically active radiation

+## Pareto efficiency
+in economics, a system is Pareto efficient if benefit to one side (producer or consumer) can only be increased by reducing the benefit to another party

 ## PE
 primary energy: energy contained in raw fuels, or otherwise received as input to a system.
 Use of this metric ignores conversion efficiency (from its potential energy to the amount we can actually harvest), so it leads to imperfect comparisons - for example, nuclear, coal, and other thermal electricity generation processes are highly inefficient and can be overvalued using this metric [wiki](https://en.wikipedia.org/wiki/Primary_energy)